 Unless you live on another planet, it’s highly unlikely that you’ve never experienced a security search.
-It’s almost impossible to gain entry to a festival or large sporting event without being searched, and ever increasing acts of terrorism, this situation is unlikely to change.
+It’s almost impossible to gain entry to a festival or large sporting event without being searched, and with ever-increasing acts of terrorism, this situation is unlikely to change.
 If anything, we would suggest that this trend is, if anything, increasing.

-Most times event organisers organise security companies, such as ours, to ensure their event remains trouble free and as safe as possible.
-But how does this apply to the hordes of festival goers themselves?
+Most times event organisers organise security companies, such as ours, to ensure their event remains trouble-free and as safe as possible.
+But how does this apply to the hordes of festival-goers themselves?
 What if a security guard reacts to an off the cuff remark made by an individual, which results in that person being abused either verbally or physically?
 What rights do they have?
-Or did walking through the gates of the festival or event, mean that they gave up any rights they may have had previously.
+Or did walking through the gates of the festival or event, meaning that they gave up any rights they may have had previously.

 Know your rights

 Firstly, it’s against the law for event organisers to hide behind a sign that states ‘ purchasing a ticket means that you agree to be searched’ in order that their security team can be aggressive physically or verbally if they happen to take a dislike to you.
 In other words, they have no right to manhandle or search you inappropriately, and if you feel that this has indeed occurred, then you have the right of complaint.
 We recommend that you have a friend with you who can document the encounter and that you ask to speak to a person of authority.
 We’d like to stress at his point, that we take this kind of allegation very seriously.

 A pat search is fine, provided it’s carried out without the individual feeling as if they are being ‘groped’.
 Private security companies do have the right to carry out reasonable searches on people as a condition of their entry, but this is solely on the proviso that they’re looking for dangerous objects or weapons.